 At this early stage, don’t worry about ‘spoiling’ your baby by holding and feeding them a lot.
 Your baby craves your closeness for comfort and safety as they haven’t long left your body.
 They are still adjusting to life outside the womb.
 They want to feel the warmth and softness of your body.
 As you and your baby get to know one another and learn to breastfeed together, be prepared to give yourself over to the sofa (or your favourite chair).
 Settle in for lots of cuddles and feeding time together.
 It’s also the best opportunity you’ll have to watch those tv shows you’ve always been meaning to watch, or maybe even listen to an audiobook or podcast!

 Shop breastfeeding essentials

 Check out our curated list of breastfeeding must-haves

 Special thanks: Thank you to the boobingit mamas and our contributors who kindly shared their photos, stories and insights with us to help bring this guide to life.

-Disclosure: This breastfeeding guide has been produced as a friendly and helpful guide to breastfeeding and should in no way be used as a medical reference guide.
-The real life stories featured in this guide are personal accounts of breastfeeding and should be treated as such.
+Disclosure: This breastfeeding guide has been produced as a friendly and helpful guide to breastfeeding.
+It should in no way be used as a medical reference guide.
+The real-life stories featured in this guide are personal accounts of breastfeeding and should be treated as such.
 Please seek the help of a medical professional should you need it whilst breastfeeding.
 The information and references within this guide were accurate at the time of writing and the author is not responsible for any inaccuracies post-publishing.